Follow Us:

 Contact Us

-UKCA Marking
+UKCA Marking Medical Devices Overview

 UKCA Marking medical devices is a valid indicator that a medical device conforms to relevant UK Regulations.
 The United Kingdom conformity assessment marking is mandatory for medical devices sold in Great Britain (England, Wales, and Scotland) post-Brexit.
-The UKCA Marking is the UK equivalent of the EU CE Mark.
+The UKCA Mark is the UK equivalent of the EU CE Mark.

 The United Kingdom’s Medicines and Health Care Products Regulatory Agency (MHRA) published new guidelines to regulate medical devices after Brexit.
 The UKCA will not be recognized in the EU, EEA, or Northern Ireland, and products still require CE Certification for sale in these markets.
 The manufacturer or their authorized representative will be responsible for affixing the UKCA certification to the product, following the same principle as for CE marking but for the UK market.